ChangbaFE/gulp-sass/README.md

 ## Options

 Pass in options just like you would for [Node Sass](https://github.com/sass/node-sass#options); they will be passed along just as if you were using Node Sass.
-Except for the `data` option which is used by gulp-sass internally.
+Except for the `data` option which is used by gulp-sass-changba internally.
 Using the `file` option is also unsupported and results in undefined behaviour that may change without notice.

 For example: